tfgordon/tfgordon.github.io/README.md

-This project mangages the content of Tom Godon's web site.
+This project mangages the content of Tom Gordon's web site.